-- Use MinesOnlineMaps to view the location and boundaries of resource authorities.
+- Use GeoResGlobe to view the location and boundaries of resource authorities.

 Maps, data and publications

-- MinesOnlineMaps, our online GIS service, has tenure, geoscience and resource information.
+- GeoResGlobe, our online GIS service, has tenure, geoscience and resource information.

-- QDEX Data lets you download large spatial data sets.
+- The GSQ Open Data Portal lets you download large spatial data sets, maps and reports.

 - Geological Survey of Queensland sells a range of maps, data and publications.

-Holders of resource authorities are required to submit a range of statutory reports on their activities.
-After a period of confidentiality, these reports and data are made publicly available through QDEX Reports.
+Holders of resource authorities are required to submit a range of statutory reports on their activities through the GSQ Lodgement Portal.
+After a period of confidentiality, these reports and data are made publicly available through the GSQ Open Data Portal.